chillerlan/php-httpinterface/README.md

 $handler = new class () implements MultiResponseHandlerInterface{

 	public function handleResponse(
 		ResponseInterface $response,  // the incoming response
 		RequestInterface  $request,   // the corresponding request
 		int               $id,        // the request id
-		array $curl_info ,           // the curl_getinfo() result for this request
+		array|null        $curl_info, // the curl_getinfo() result for this request
 	):RequestInterface|null{

 		if($response->getStatusCode() !== 200){